tren03/financial-scripts/README.md

 ## Transaction Pattern

-The script recognizes transaction patterns in this format:
+The script recognizes transaction patterns in this format (Make sure the pdf is text based):

 ![example_table.png](./example_table.png)
 ```